Add an edge node

 Add a node using edgectl

-We can use this shell snippet on our edge devices to install Edgeworx Agent and connect to our Darcy Cloud Project.
+We can use the output of that command on your edge devices to install Edgeworx Agent and connect to your Edgeworx Cloud Project.
 This command can be used any number of times on different devices to grow the respective project’s node pool.

-If you wish view the raw contents of the node install script:
+If you wish view the raw contents of the node register script:

 This is helpful if you wish to review or debug the installation procedure.